Sermon on the Mound: Choice

 Choice played a significant part in Thatcherite reforms, and she claimed it as a Christian value by linking it with the idea that Christ chose to lay down his life and that all individuals have the God-given right to choose between good and evil.
 Thus theological ideas of free will flowed together in her thinking with free-market ideas of consumer choice.

 Democracy

 The speech contains an ambivalence towards democracy.
 It points out that "nowhere in the Bible is the word democracy mentioned" and, ideally, when Christians meet, the purpose should not be "to ascertain what is the mind of the majority but what is the mind of the Holy Spirit – something which may be quite different".
 Nevertheless, she professes to be an enthusiast for democracy because, more than any other system, it safeguards the value of the individual and restrains the abuse of power, "and that is a Christian concept."
-Thus democracy is linked in her thinking to individualism rather than to the community.
+Thus democracy is linked in her thinking to individualism rather than to community.